IsaacFerry/CS460-ToDo-App/README.md

 # ToDoTitans

-ToDoTitans is a task management Android application that allows users to create tasks and receive notifications based on their priority levels.
+ToDoTitans is an Android task management application that allows users to create tasks and receive notifications based on their priority levels.
 The app ensures timely reminders to help users stay organized and manage their tasks effectively

 ## Features